-This week we are going to declutter and organize the kitchen as part of the Organize Your Life Series.
-This challenge is a big one for me.
+This post on kitchen organization is part of the Organize Your Life Series.
+The kitchen organization challenge is a big one for me.
 I have too many things in my kitchen (that means I am super busy with the decluttering part of this challenge).
 I suggest applying the declutter rules below to help you get rid of appliances, gadgets, utensils and more you no longer use.

-This week’s challenge to declutter and organize your kitchen will be just 3 easy steps (notice I did not say fast or quick, decluttering and organizing does require a time commitment to do it right).
+This challenge to declutter and organize your kitchen will be just 3 easy steps (notice I did not say fast or quick, decluttering and organizing does require a time commitment to do it right).
 When we finish, you will have your counters decluttered, kitchen cabinets and drawers cleaned out and your kitchen reorganized so you can find everything you need when you need it.

 3 Simple Declutter Rules

 - Accept you cannot keep everything and you have to let things that are not used or that are no longer useful to you go.

 - If you don’t use it, get rid of it (i.e. it’s broken, has missing parts, it’s hidden in the back of the cabinets), it’s time to throw it out.
 If it still works, you can donate these items to charity or sell them on Craigslist or in a yard sale.

 - When organizing use baskets, small boxes, and plastic containers you already have in your house to organize your kitchen.
 Sometimes this repurposing will take some creative thinking, but most of the time you don’t need to purchase more “storage” products, you just need to repurpose the storage items you have.

 Start by Removing Everything You Don’t Need